 - Avoid using bleach, steel wool, wire brushes, and other harsh and abrasive materials when cleaning your Traeger.

 Frequently Asked Questions

-Below you’ll find answers to questions we get asked the most about starting and using a Traeger grill.
+Below you’ll find answers to questions we get asked the most about starting and using a Traeger grill properly.

 01. How Does a Traeger Grill Work?

-If your Traeger doesn’t start it may be due to a blown fuse, a faulty plug or socket, or even because the firepot doesn’t have enough wood pellets.
-Follow the troubleshooting methods on the instruction manual to identify why your grill won’t light up.
+If your Traeger doesn’t start, it may be due to a blown fuse, a faulty plug or socket, or even because the firepot doesn’t have enough wood pellets.
+Follow the troubleshooting methods in the instruction manual to identify why your grill won’t light up.

 03. How Long Does It Take to Warm Up a Traeger Grill?

 After turning on the grill and setting it to the desired temperature, it should take your grill 10-15 minutes to get it to warm up completely.